epignatelli/epignatelli/README.md

 ### My soft skills
 - I love working in groups and I work best in those, with a shared long-term objective and individual short-term responsibilities.

 - I am passionate, I do something if I believe in it.
 If I don't believe in it, I don't do it well.
-So, if you want the best out of me, let'd discuss why the task is important, and I'll dedicate my time, my mind and myself to it.
+If you want the best out of me, tell me why the task is important, and I'll care for it, and dedicate my time, my mind to it.

 ### My Interests